pingcap/docs/tidb-cloud/tidb-cloud-org-sso-authentication.md

 Auto-provision is a feature that allows members to automatically join an organization without requiring an invitation from an existing member or organization owner.
 In TiDB Cloud, it is disabled by default for all the supported authentication methods.

 - When auto-provision is disabled for an authentication method, only users who have been invited by an organization owner can log in to your custom URL.
 - When auto-provision is enabled for an authentication method, any users using this authentication method can log in to your custom URL.
-After login, they are assigned a default `member` role within the organization.
+After login, they are assigned a default **Member** role within the organization.

-For security consideration, if you choose to enable auto-provision, it is recommended to limit the allowed email domains for authentication when you [configure the authentication method details](#step-2-configure-authentication-methods).
+For security considerations, if you choose to enable auto-provision, it is recommended to limit the allowed email domains for authentication when you [configure the authentication method details](#step-2-configure-authentication-methods).

 ### Notify your members about the Cloud Organization SSO migration plan

-Before enabling Cloud Organization SSO, make sure to communicate your members about the following:
+Before enabling Cloud Organization SSO, make sure to communicate with your members about the following:

 - The custom login URL
 - The time when to start using the custom login URL instead of `https://tidbcloud.com` for login